 2. You Can Never Learn Enough To Run Your Own Business

 I was blessed.
-I have the experience of running a business unit and a full scale company before God provided me with my own business.
-I learn to oversee the profit and loss.
+I have the experience of running a business unit and a full-scale company before God provided me with my own business.
+I learn to oversee profit and loss.
 Those experiences are priceless.
-But how many of you have the opportunities of learning to run a business like I did?
+But how many of you have the opportunities of learning to run a business as I did?

 Most of us start our career in a functional department, like Hr, Finance, Marketing, Sales and Procurement.
 The closest you get to learn about running a business is to be in Sales or Marketing.
 Many people will stick to what they know best for another 20 to 30 years before retirement.
 By the time you have performed the same task for 10 years, most companies or potential employers will stereotype you to that duty.

 The irony of the way we work, will your job still exist in 20 or 30 years?
-Or would you rather be the one to break the learning barrier.
-You may be comfortable in doing the same job for decades, but open your own horizon.
+Or would you rather be the one to break the learning barrier?
+You may be comfortable in doing the same job for decades but open your own horizon.
 Take up some courses.
-The courses could be enhancement to your current job or completely unrelated to what you do.
+The courses could be an enhancement to your current job or completely unrelated to what you do.

 3. Liberated or Tame

 What are the differences between a dog and a wolf?
 A dog wags its tail when it sees the master.
 On good days, the master feeds the dog with good food.
 He allows the dog to follow him, only when the poor creature is on a leash.
 Sometimes, the master has to move and there is no place for the poor dog to tag along.
 A good master might bring the dog to a dog pound.
 A bad master will just abandon the poor pooch at the sidewalk.
 Oh, you poor old doggy…